Have you ever noticed how some email conversations can sometimes take on a life of their own? They just keep on going and going and going…

 How to Avoid Business Email Re: and Fwd: Confusion

 When it comes to the efforts you choose to make in your day-to-day business email activities, paying attention to little details is important.
-The tips above can foster long term positive relationships and avoid the potential for misunderstanding.
+The tips above can foster long-term positive relationships and avoid the potential for misunderstanding.

 Including that you will be an ease to communicate with.
+And that’s money.